NYPL/engineering-general/standards/technical-approach.md

 1. After reviewing the document they should add a summary to the end of the TAD including: Potential Risk, Cost and an evaluation of the completion of the TAD
 2. If revisions are requested/necessary the document's author should make the necessary changes and record the process in a changelog to be added to the end of the document
 3. The above steps should be repeated until the document is approved

+### Changes After Approval

+During the implementation phase, it is possible that the approved approach is deemed insufficient and the technical team pivots to a different solution.
+In this case, it is important to update the original TAD in the "Changelog" section at the bottom of the document.
+Including a changelog with a record of why something didn’t work the way we expected provides helpful context to new and exisitng team members.

 ## Resources